-The main job of the Principal Legal Officer is the training and supervision of the volunteers and Assistant Legal Officers when undertaking employment cases.
+The main job of the PLO is the training and supervision of the volunteers and Assistant Legal Officers when undertaking employment cases.
 Most of an average day is spent speaking to volunteers, helping them prepare cases and reviewing their work.
-FRU cases cover the whole spectrum of employment law, but much of our work is in unfair dismissal, wrongful dismissal, wages and holiday pay.
+FRU cases cover the whole spectrum of employment law, but much of our work is in unfair dismissal, wrongful dismissal, wages, holiday pay and discrimination.
 We take on cases after they are presented to the ET and once there is a hearing date.
 But, in most cases, there is significant preparation for the hearing required.
-Volunteers routinely draft schedules of loss, deal with disclosure, prepare bundles and write witness statements, in addition to appearing at the hearing.
+Volunteers routinely draft schedules of loss and negotiate settlements, deal with disclosure, prepare bundles and write witness statements, in addition to appearing at the hearing.

-As Principal Legal Officer you will be ultimately responsible for the conduct of FRU's employment cases and the most challenging issues - legal, ethical and practical - will come to you.
-As well as dealing with volunteers you will supervise and mentor staff dealing with employment work, in particular the Assistant Legal Officers, but also seconded trainees from Linklaters.
+As PLO you will be ultimately responsible for the conduct of FRU's employment cases and the most challenging issues - legal, ethical and practical - will come to you.
+As well as dealing with volunteers you will supervise and mentor staff dealing with employment work, particularly the Assistant Legal Officers, but also seconded trainees from Linklaters.
 You may need to develop and manage specially funded projects to deliver our service.
+You will have line-management responsibility for two part-time Assistant Legal Officers, and a secondee for 6 months of each year.

-There is also the opportunity to maintain / develop your own advocacy skills in the Employment Tribunal, Employment Appeal Tribunal and high courts.
+There is also the opportunity to maintain / develop your own advocacy skills in the Employment Tribunal, Employment Appeal Tribunal and higher courts.
 You will also contribute to FRU's policy work, such as drawing on our practical experience to inform consultation responses.
 In recent years we have applied our practical experience to a wide range of Parliamentary select committee inquiries and government consultations.